siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 Status:

-This is now completed at the effective localized-mode level in Appendix 209.
-What remains open is the sharper version in which the same result is derived directly from the detailed toroidal closure geometry without first passing through the effective source description.
+This is now completed in Appendix 209 directly at the compact toroidal point-mode level.
+What remains open is the sharper version in which the finite-size toroidal corrections are derived explicitly from the closure geometry instead of being absorbed into the compact limit.

 Original goal: